 Remember if you are unsuccessful with your special hardship licence then you will not be able to drive at all for a minimum of 6 months.

 We are Queensland’s leading traffic and driving law firm.
-We undertake special hardship applications every week throughout South East Queensland (for a list of Court we appear in click here).
+We undertake special hardship applications every week throughout South East Queensland.
 We know the Magistrates and what it takes to be successful in an application.
-No other law firm in Queensland would undertake more special hardship applications in a week than Clarity Law.
-We have made hundreds of special hardship licence applications and no firm can match our experience level.
+No other law firm in Queensland would have likely undertaken more special hardship applications than Clarity Law.
+We have made over 1,000 successful special hardship licence applications and no firm can match our experience level.
 We know what driving courses or workshops the Magistrate will want to see you attend and know how to put a person’s traffic history in the best light.
-We have acted for doctors, lawyers, tradies, students, business owners, school teachers in fact we have probably acted for every profession or trade in Queensland.
+We have acted for doctors, lawyers, tradies, students, business owners, professionals, nurses, school teachers in fact we have probably acted for every profession or trade in Queensland.

 We appear in every Court in South East Queensland.
 Just some of the Court we appear in are;